-The church’s foundation stone was laid on 24 May 1875, and can be seen today under the east window.
-Several coins of the day were buried nearby.
+The foundation stone of St John the Baptist Church was laid on 24 May 1875 and can still be seen under the east window.
+Several coins of the day which rest nearby.
 The building committee was headed by the Vicar, the Revd William Bray.

 The church is Gothic in style, with a nave, north and south aisles and a decorative and ornate chancel.
 Coloured bricks are used abundantly and the dressed Bath stone gives a warm and pleasing effect.